Code-Institute-Submissions/howmanykittens/README.md

 <pre><ol><li>A function to retrieve the unit (lb or kg)
 selected by the user via a drop down list</li>

 <li>A function to retrieve the number
 entered into the data entry box by the user</li>

-<li>A function to select the weight of the kitten
+<li>A function to select both the weight and breed of the kitten
-based on the unit selected by the user (calls on function 1).
+based on the unit selected and amount entered by the user (calls on function 1 and 2).
-So either 0.5 if the unit was lbs, or 0.226796 if the unit was kg.</li>
+So if the amount entered is between 1 and 10, "kittens" would be chosen, and the weight would be either 0.5 if the unit was lbs, or 0.226796 if the unit was kg.</li>

 <li>A function to perform the calculation, parsing
 in the unit chosen by the user, and returning
 <i>function2/function3(unit)</i> as an integer
 <small>(so as not to get decimal kittens!)</small></li>

 </pre></ol>
 After the calculation is performed, it is then displayed on the screen both in text and in images.
 Functions are also used to achieve this:<br>

 <pre><ol><br><li>A function to display the result in text on the
-screen, using template literals and the getElementById() method to print the text inside a div in the html file.</li>
+screen, using template literals and the getElementById() method to print the text inside a div in the html file.
+A if/else function is used to choose what the content of the text says, based on the previous function's outcome. </li>

 <li>A function to produce the kitten pictures in the
-basket div in the html file, using the createElement(img) method.</li>
+basket div in the html file, using the createElement(img) method.
+The image is chosen using an if/else if/else function and the weight of the cat in question (using the data from the third function).</li>

 <li>A recursion to produce the image of a kitten one by
-one in the basket at the bottom of the screen, until the result amount is reached.</li>
+one in the basket at the bottom of the screen, until the result amount is reached.
+This also temporarily disables the Go! button whilst the action is being performed, to prevent multiple clicks.</li>

 </pre>These functions now need to be called, so we also have:

 <pre><li>A function to call all the other functions.</li>

 <li>An Event Listener to listen for the event of a mouse
   click on the "Go!" button, and call the previous function, thus calling all the other functions up until now.</li>

 </pre>

 If the user wants to make a new entry in the entry box, the previous result needs to clear.
 So there is also a function that empties the kitten basket div when there are any of these following events in the entry box: <b>change keyup copy paste cut</b>